cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-guide.md

 ### Congratulations\!

 Now you know the basics of how to navigate and combine shapes in Tinkercad\!
-You can download and print out the attached handy PDF guide to help you remember what you've learned.
+Download and print out the [Tinkercad Quickstart PDF](/uploads/tinkercad-quickstart-guide/tinkercad-quickstart.pdf) to help you remember what you've learned.

 Next things to try: